holocron-hq/safe-mdx/README.md

 ## Features

--   Render MDX without `eval`, so you can render MDX in Cloudflare Workers and Vercel Edge
+-   Render MDX without `eval` on the server, so you can render MDX in Cloudflare Workers and Vercel Edge
 -   Works with React Server Components
 -   Supports custom MDX components

 ## Why

-The default MDX renderer uses `eval` (or `new Function(code)`) to render MDX components.
+The default MDX renderer uses `eval` (or `new Function(code)`) to render MDX components in the server.
 This is a security risk if the MdX code comes from untrusted sources and it's not allowed in some environments like Cloudflare Workers.

+For example in an hypothetical platform similar to Notion, where users can write Markdown and publish it as a website, an user could be able to write MDX code that extracts secrets from the server in the SSR pass, using this library that is not possible.
+This is what happened with Mintlify platform in 2024.

 Some use cases for this package are: